ToBOrNotToB/workshop/README.md

   1. Download and install the CP2012 driver used for the NodeMCU USB-Serial chip, [CP2102 driver](https://www.silabs.com/Support%20Documents/Software/CP210x_VCP_Windows.zip).
   2. Download NodeMCU binary, from [here](nodemcu_1.4.bin?raw=true).
   3. Flash NodeMCU binary to the NodeMCU using [ESP8266 Flasher Usage](https://github.com/nodemcu/nodemcu-flasher).
+Hint: first set your own firmware at the Config Tab, then start flashing at the Operation Tab!
+The progression bar will   show the successful upload to the hardware.
   4. Push the button marked 'RST' on the NodeMCU board.
   5. Start [ESPlorer](http://esp8266.ru/esplorer-latest/?f=ESPlorer.zip).
   6. Download one of the Lua [sample scripts from below](#samples).